mgoldcoin/mgold/developers-guide/waves-contracts-language-description/waves-contracts-implementation-details.md

 | CONST\_LONG\(long\), CONST\_BYTEVECTOR\(byteVector\),      CONST\_STRING\(string\) | Used as Leafs |
 | BINARY\_OP\(EXPR, OP\_KIND, EXPR\) | Used exclusively for ease of parsing |

-# 2. Type checking and compiling
+# 2. Type Checking and Compiling Stage

 Untyped AST is enriched with types, types are checked, according to function signatures.
 It operates within a context of type definitions, types of defined values and predefined function signatures.
 An expression operates **BLOCK**, which consists of **EXPRs**.
 Each **EXPR** has a type and is one of: